pixeltris/YgoMaster/Docs/Updating.md

 Certain logs will be dumped as json into `C:/Program Files (x86)/Fiddler/YgoMasterUpdate/` when the log is clicked and both `YgoMaster` tabs are selected.

+*Obtain all logs from the Steam version of the game.
+Not YgoMaster.*

 ## Card list / card craft list / ban list

 - Go back to the title screen